DevOpsZeroToHero-Learnings/ansible/Day1.md

 - Ansible is a automation platform for Provisioning, Configuration management, Deployment & Network automation

 ## Why Ansible?
-- Ansible used YAML and is agent-less
+- Ansible uses YAML and is agent-less
 - Other tools like Puppet & Chef has more learning curve as they use Ruby & also we have to install agents on target machines

 ### More details on Ansible